klhub/misc/README.md

   - An unpublished chapter on Spherical Harmonics that I was preparing.
   - My dissertation topics was supposed to be related to state estimation and attitude-independent three-axis magnetometers calibration and navigation.
 But then I discovered the solutions and applications of higher-order complex-step derivatice approximation and that has higher values for my disseration.
   - Note that this is a very initial draft and mostly taken from the book chapter "The Main Field".
+- Python Getting Started
+  - Steps to install Python in Windows using Conda Mini and as Python environment management.